jaypasnagasai/llmotionweektwo/README.md

 ## PROGRESS

-- Since it is possible to map pose_data and text_data to one file, it is replicable to the dataset.
+- Since it is possible to map `pose_data` and `text_data` to one file, it is replicable to the dataset.
-- While I have used a more rudimentary approach to extract pose_data, the [HumanML3D](https://github.com/EricGuo5513/HumanML3D/tree/main/HumanML3D) repo has a Jupyter Notebook which can do this more efficiently.
+- While I have used a more rudimentary approach to extract `pose_data`, the [HumanML3D](https://github.com/EricGuo5513/HumanML3D/tree/main/HumanML3D) repo has a Jupyter Notebook which can do this more efficiently.
-- The next step is to able to set up the pose_data from all the datasets
+- The next step is to able to set up the `pose_data` from all the datasets

 ## CHALLENGES